ChainAgnostic/namespaces/solana/caip25.md

 ## Session Properties

 Wallet capabilities in the [Wallet Standard] model are declared upfront at time of connection and persisted as read-only constants, so wallets are recommended to declare them explicitly in the `sessionProperties` object in a [CAIP-25] interaction for maximum interoperability and stability.
-Note that the `sessionProperties` object is shared across any and all namespaces in a given wallet<>application session, which may span multiple types of networks all declaring `sessionProperties`, so to avoid collisions the following properties names are recommended for easy mapping to the **case-sensitive** properties names in the [Wallet Standard]:
+Note that the `sessionProperties` object is shared across any and all namespaces in a given wallet<>application session, which may span multiple types of networks all declaring `sessionProperties`, so to avoid collisions the following properties names are recommended for easily mapping to the **case-sensitive** properties names in the [Wallet Standard]:

 |`sessionProperties` key in [CAIP-25] expression|[Wallet Adapter] mapping|values|documentation|reference implementation|
 |---|---|---|---|---|